-"I chose to come to Otago because I wanted to study Health Sciences and go into a career in the healthcare sector.
-I enrolled in a BSc in Physiology with a minor in Public Health.
-Throughout my degree, I developed a great interest in public health - I was inspired to study some of the topics discussed as an undergraduate in more depth and with a research focus, so the Postgraduate Diploma in Public Health was a great option.
-I've always been naturally drawn to the macroscopic picture.
-Finding the niche between healthcare, societal trends and sociocultural factors was inspiring.
-Upon learning more, I discovered that studying Public Health is an opportunity to take a step forward and contribute towards beneficial long term trends in New Zealand and across the world.
-Health inequalities are a persisting barrier to change.
+Lathan Thomas Postgraduate Diploma in Public Health "Health inequalities are a persisting barrier to change.
 Coming from a Samoan background, I feel strongly about the need to improve the health of Pacific people.
 The way to do this is through public health.
-After completing my DPH, I wanted to explore the interconnection of public health and clinical practice, so I began studying medicine.
-In my future, I would like to be able to utilise my clinical knowledge and experience to recognise needs and create changes that improve the health of populations.
-If I were to offer advice to someone thinking about studying Public Health at Otago, it would be to ask questions.
-There are a lot of contributing factors to the healthcare statistics we see.
-If you find yourself feeling negative about the state of healthcare, remember that over the long term, things are actually improving in almost every facet.
-Be optimistic about public health!"
-Lathan Thomas POSTGRADUATE DIPLOMA IN PUBLIC HEALTH Master of Public Health The Master of Public Health (MPH) is an internationally recognised qualification in its field.
+After completing my DPH, I wanted to explore the interconnection of public health and clinical practice, so I began studying medicine."
+Master of Public Health (MPH) The Master of Public Health (MPH) is an internationally recognised qualification in its field.
 It will deepen your understanding of public health and give you research experience.
 The supervised nature of the degree enables students to work in close association with active researchers.
 Graduates will develop research skills that may be applied to public health policy, practice or research settings.
-The prerequisite for the MPH is the Postgraduate Diploma in Public Health (DPH), or an equivalent Public Health degree.
-Candidates are expected to have achieved a B average overall for their DPH, and to have passed approved research methods papers worth 30 points including a 15-point research methods paper, passed with a grade of B+ or better, relevant to their study design.
+The prerequisite for the MPH is an undergraduate degree with an average grade of B or better.
 All admissions to the programme are subject to the approval of the course director.
-An MPH can be completed in one academic year of full-time study, or the equivalent in part-time study.
-Students have the option of either completing a thesis (120 points), or undertaking a dissertation (60 points) and four additional 15-point Public Health papers.
+An MPH can be completed in two academic years of full-time study, or the equivalent in part-time study.
+You will complete eight 15-point Public Health papers (120 points) in the first year.
+Subject to meeting progression criteria, you then have the option of either completing a thesis (120 points) or undertaking a dissertation (60 points) and four additional 15-point Public Health papers.
+Candidates who have already completed the Postgraduate Diploma in Public Health or equivalent may credit those papers towards the MPH.
 Those interested in MPH study should contact their nearest department for further information.
-Enrolments for the thesis option may be accepted at any time, however students must first have discussed their proposed thesis or dissertation with with the relevant department Postgraduate Research Director.
-New Zealand College of Public Health Medicine registrars may be eligible for early entry to the MPH in order to meet the New Zealand College of Public Health Medicine training requirements to start the dissertation in the first year of their training.
-Such candidates must have achieved a standard satisfactory to the Public Health Academic Committee in the papers taken in the first semester of the DPH.